Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 The spec sheet claims that it can 'Turbo Boost' up to *3.70 GHz*, but **turbo boost doesn't seem to be supported** according to `cpufreq frequency-info` (`boost state support: Supported: no`)

 The Ryzen 5 **throttles pretty hard on battery** which results in very visible performance differences (even when using the same CPU governor.)
-For day to day use I use TLP for powersaving which results in even worse performance on battery, but even with `powersave` the performance seems pretty good compared to Intel.
+For day to day use I use TLP for powersaving which results in even worse performance on battery, but even with `powersave` the performance seems good compared to Intel.
 Though I say the difference is noticeable the Ryzen 5 still retains usability on battery, the only time it's visibly different is when gaming, compiling or doing heavy multitasking.

 I've switched to using the BFQ scheduler (which is [now default on ChromeOS](https://www.phoronix.com/scan.php?page=news_item&px=Chromebooks-BFQ-Default-IO) and [coming soon to Fedora](https://www.phoronix.com/scan.php?page=news_item&px=Fedora-Switching-To-BFQ) and the multitasking lag on battery with the `powersave` governor is mostly negated.